-The Grant Campus philosophy faculty invite all members of the campus community to "Brunch with Socrates," every Monday, 11:00 to 12:15, in the philosophy classroom (Nesconset 13).
+The Grant Campus philosophy faculty invite all members of the campus community to "Brunch with Socrates," every Monday, 11:00 to 12:15, in the Philosophy Lab (Nesconset 13).
 Modeled after the Socrates Café gatherings developed by Christopher Philips, our "Brunch with Socrates" meetings will facilitate thoughtful and empathetic dialog on fundamental questions in a non-combative environment.
 And, yes: bagels will be served.

 11/04/19: Don't know much about (the philosophy of) history

 Does history proceed in a straightforward, linear fashion?
 If so, does the line point upward (progressive history) or nowhere in particular (pessimism)?
 Perhaps history follows an arc, with a beginning, middle and apocalyptic end?
 Some cultures interpret history as cyclical: what does that mean, and might that model allow us to better locate our lives in the narrative of human existence?